xavierNabais/xavierNabais/README.md

 ### Hi there 👋

-My name is Xavier, and I've been a digital enthusiast since childhood.
-My journey into tech started early with a passion for internet browsing and gaming, which sparked my curiosity about the programming behind them.
-Over the years, I've honed my skills in full-stack development, building web applications that offer seamless and intuitive user experiences.
-My keen eye for detail helps me distinguish between good and bad user interfaces, ensuring that I deliver the best possible products.
+My name is Xavier and 've always been fascinated by the digital world, from exploring the early days of the internet to playing video games.
+This natural curiosity led me to discover how everything works behind the screens.
+Along the way, I developed skills in design, user experience, and programming.
+Today, that curiosity has evolved into a career as a Full Stack Developer, where I work to create innovative web applications that genuinely benefit users and make a positive impact in the world.

 🌐 **Web Development Skills:**
 - Frontend: HTML, CSS, JavaScript, React, Vue.js